Voices of gratitude, defiance at Boston bombing memorial

 "Today we remember Krystle Campbell, her energy and zest, her adventure and passion, a generosity of spirit, a light that will never fade," Walker said.
 "We remember Lingzi Lu, heart and sparking eyes, music and guilelessness, a welcome smile that beams forever ...
 We remember Martin Richard, tough and competitive, kind and caring, a Dorchester kid through and through.
 And we will remember Sean Collier, dedicated, with honor, trusted and respected."

-Local media video footage online showed a barefoot man wearing a black hat and black paint on his face, carrying a backpack and yelling "Boston Strong" in the street.
+The Boston Police Department late on Tuesday reported that two backpacks were found near the race's finish line and we're being inspected by the bomb squad.

-Edson is to be arraigned on Wednesday on charges of possession of a hoax device and threat to commit a crime, among other charges, the newspaper said.
+Boston police said they had taken a male suspect linked to the backpacks into custody.
+Local media reported that a barefoot man with black paint on his face had been seen on the site and described him as having screamed.

-Authorities say the ethnic Chechen brothers, Dzhokhar and Tamerlan Tsarnaev, carried their bombs to the finish line in backpacks in last year's attack.
+In last year's attack, authorities say the ethnic Chechen brothers, Dzhokhar and Tamerlan Tsarnaev, carried their bombs to the finish line in backpacks.

 Three days later, the FBI released pictures of the suspected bombers and asked for the public's help in finding them.
-That prompted the brothers to try to flee Boston, which began with them shooting MIT police officer Collier, prosecutors said.
+That prompted the Tsarnaev brothers to attempt a hasty flight from Boston, which began with them shooting MIT police officer Collier, prosecutors said.

 The resulting police chase ended in a gunbattle in the Boston suburb of Watertown.
 Tamerlan, 26, was killed; Dzhokhar, now 20, escaped before being captured on April 19.